-We'll never forget that it's your trip, but we'll care for it like it's our own.
+We'll never forget that it's your holiday, but we'll care for it like it's our own.

-For the ultimate safari experience we recommend a private safari, designed specially for you, based around a private vehicle with your own driver/guide so you don’t have to compromise on space and can enjoy game viewing at your own pace in the company of your chosen travelling companions.
+For the ultimate safari experience we recommend a private safari, designed specially for you.
+This would be based around a private vehicle with your own private guide so you don’t have to compromise on space and your game drives can focus on the things you want to see.
 However, if meeting other safari-goers is all part of the holiday for you, then sharing game drive vehicles can help keep costs down.

 Take a few minutes to view this simple yet powerful message from award winning conservationist Clive Stockil

-One of the very best examples of community based conservation; The Mali Elephant Project works hand in hand with local communities in the remote Gourma region of Mali.
-Tribal conflict and terrorist incidents are a real threat to the survival of Africa’s northernmost herd of elephants.
+One of the very best examples of community based conservation; The Mali Elephant Project works hand in hand with local communities in the remote Gourma region of Mali, where tribal conflict and terrorist incidents are a real threat to the survival of Africa’s northernmost herd of elephants.